CUBRID/cubrid-manual/en/admin/config.rst

 **NET_BUF_SIZE**

-    **NET_BUF_SIZE** is a parameter to determine the network buffer size used by **CAS** to transmit query results to the client.
-The query result sets will be buffered into the **CAS** network buffer, and it will be sent to the client when the buffer is full. **NET_BUF_SIZE** is the size of the packet that CAS transmits to the client, and it may affect transmission efficiency.
+    **NET_BUF_SIZE** is a parameter used to determine the network buffer size used by **CAS** to transmit results to the client.
+The result sets will be buffered into the **CAS** network buffer, and are sent to the client when the buffer is full. **NET_BUF_SIZE** is the size of the packet that CAS transmits to the client, and it may affect transmission efficiency.

 HA Configuration
 ================